 Only in America do people write their news anchor to complain that the news is too depressing and the anchor (Brian Williams on NC) actually responds by giving people what they want : more positive news!

-"I'm looking at a stack of printed e-mails," Williams said Friday.
+Even he [Brian Williams] was shocked at the thousands of responses he has received in less than two days after asking viewers to suggest some good news to report."I'm looking at a stack of printed e-mails," Williams said Friday.
 "We have more stories than we could humanly cover if we combined all three network newscasts.
 It's hit an unbelievable nerve."

 Williams said he's been hearing it repeatedly from people he meets on the street or viewers who send e-mails: The news is so bad every night that it's a burden to watch.
-Wrote one viewer: "We all know it's bad, but the news makes us feel like crawling under a rock." (
+Wrote one viewer: "We all know it's bad, but the news makes us feel like crawling under a rock."
+(NBC)

 I have often been very impressed with American optimism.
 A lot of French people may see it as naive, but I find it more helpful than cynicism which is so pointless and makes things just a little bit tougher to go through.